Quick Answers: PFIC Streamlined Filing and Late Form 8621

 this.

-5. Why §1291 Accuracy Matters for Streamlined Compliance
+Why §1291 Accuracy Matters for Streamlined Non-Willful Certification

 In a Streamlined submission, the non-willful certification relies on a good-faith effort to correctly report historical tax obligations.
 Systematically incorrect §1291 calculations—especially those that consistently understate the tax liability—can undermine the credibility of the submission.

-To ensure compliance, practitioners must avoid these five common calculation errors frequently flagged by the IRS LB&I PFIC Campaign:
+To ensure compliance, practitioners should avoid these common PFIC calculation errors:

 | §1291 Calculation Error | Impact on Liability | Compliance Issue |